 The Concurrent Transactions.
-Prior to this offering, Warner Music Group Corp. intends to declare and pay a dividend to the Investors in the form of promissory notes in an aggregate amount, which, after the remaining \$7.5 million is distributed from cash on hand as part of the Holdings Refinancing, would equal the Remaining Preference Amount (as defined below) on the Investors' Class L Common Stock at the time the dividend is paid (the "Remaining Preference Notes").
+Prior to this offering, Warner Music Group Corp. intends to declare and pay a dividend to the Investors in the form of promissory notes in an aggregate amount, which, after the remaining \$7.5 million is distributed from cash on hand as part of the Holdings Refinancing, would equal the remaining preference amount on the Investors' Class L Common Stock at the time the dividend is paid.
 We expect the amount of that dividend to be approximately \$8.5 million.
-In addition, prior to this offering, Warner Music Group Corp. intends to declare a \$141.5 million cash dividend to the holders of its Class L Common Stock and Class A Common Stock, consisting of the Investors and certain members of management.
-Of the \$141.5 million cash dividend, management's pro rata share will be \$10.1 million, of which an aggregate of \$600,000 will be paid in cash when the dividend is paid to the Investors to Messrs, Bronfman and Cohen and one other officer on account of their vested restricted shares.
+In addition, prior to this offering, Warner Music Group Corp. intends to declare a \$141.5 million cash dividend to the holders of its Class L Common Stock and Class A Common Stock, consisting of the Investors (including Mr. Bronfman through Music Capital) and certain members of management.
+Of the \$141.5 million cash dividend, management's pro rata share will be \$10.1 million, of which an aggregate of \$600,000 will be paid in cash, when the dividend is paid to the Investors, to Messrs.
+Bronfman and Cohen and one other officer on account of their vested restricted shares.
 The remaining \$9.5 million is required by the various restricted stock agreements to be withheld by the company for the accounts of a total of ten members of management, including Messrs.
-Bronfman, Cohen and the other current named executive officers, on account of their unvested restricted shares.
+Bronfman, Cohen and other current Named Executive Officers, Messrs.
+Albertini and Johnson, on account of their unvested restricted shares.
 Their ratable portion of such withheld funds will be paid when and if such restricted shares vest.
 Though this dividend will be paid following consummation of this offering, stockholders who buy common stock in this offering will not participate in this dividend.
-We also intend to terminate our management agreement with the Investors prior to this offering and pay an approximate \$73 million termination fee to the Investors, which fee would be payable within 90 days of termination (the "Termination Fee").
-We are in discussions with Historic TW to repurchase its stake in our company for an amount to be agreed upon.
-If the Three-Year Warrants or the shares issuable upon the exercise of the Three-Year Warrants are not purchased by us, Historic TW has indicated an interest to have its shares issuable upon the exercise of the Three-Year Warrants included in this offering.
+We also intend to terminate our management agreement with the Investors prior to this offering and pay an approximate \$73 million termination fee to the Investors, which fee would be payable within 90 days of termination.
+We have agreed with Historic TW to repurchase their Three-Year Warrants which, using a formula based in part on the mid-point of the estimated price range, would result in an aggregate purchase price of approximately \$166 million.
+We intend to pay one-time special bonuses of approximately \$35 million to management and employees of Warner Music Group, consisting of (a) approximately \$20 million to be paid to holders of restricted stock and stock options to make employees whole for certain unfavorable tax consequences, (b) approximately \$5 million to be paid to holders of stock options representing an adjustment for outstanding options as a result of the \$141.5 million special cash dividend on the Class L Common Stock and Class A Common Stock and (c) approximately \$10 million to substantially all of our employees who will have no equity participation in our company upon the consummation of this offering.
 In addition, we are seeking an amendment to Acquisition Corp.'s senior secured credit facility to, among other things, increase the size of the term loan available.
-After this offering, we intend to use a portion of our cash on hand existing prior to this offering plus the proceeds from \$250 million of new term loan borrowings under Acquisition Corp.'s proposed amendment to its senior secured credit facility to repay the Remaining Preference Notes, to pay the Termination Fee, to pay the \$141.5 million cash dividend and for general corporate purposes, a portion of which may be used to repurchase Historic TW's stake in our company.
+After this offering, we intend to use a portion of our cash on hand existing prior to this offering, plus the proceeds from \$250 million of new term loan borrowings under Acquisition Corp.'s proposed amendment to its senior secured credit facility, to repay the \$8.5 million of remaining preference promissory notes, to pay the \$73 million termination fee, to pay the \$141.5 million cash dividend, to pay the special one-time bonuses and to pay approximately \$166 million for the repurchase of Historic TW's Three-Year Warrants.
 We refer to the above transactions as the "Concurrent Transactions."